binarybrain11/cryptographyInteractive/README.txt

 corresponding folders.

-The attacking function shall accept a size parameter and a security definition object.
+The attacking function shall accept a size parameter and a security definition object and return a value indicating the attack's guess.
 Again, see the README for your particular language for specific syntax.
 This object has members or methods that are defined for that security defnition, for example one time secrecy has an EAVESDROP() method, so attacking functions passed to otpOtsAttack() will be given an object that has an EAVESDROP() method.
 The following methods should be implemented for each security defnition:

 One Time Secrecy (Ots) and Chosen Plaintext Attack (Cpa):
 EAVESDROP(size, mL, mR):